 My First Year on Etsy:

-I recently celebrated the one-year anniversary of my Etsy shop!
+April of 2017 was the one year anniversary of my Etsy shop, Liberty Island Farm.
 I’ve had lots of ups and downs over the past year from selling shirts to selling wood signs, my husband’s motorcycle accident and a Christmas season that was amazing but so overwhelming.
 I wouldn’t trade any of it though.

 The Etsy life isn’t an easy one.
 I put a crazy amount of my time into researching Etsy, SEO, photography, social media, and more to help ensure my shop continues to provide for my family.
 It really is worth it to me though because I have full control of the creativity, the business, and most importantly, my time.

 My First Year Etsy Income Report:

 The photo above is my stats from Etsy from April 6, 2016 to April 6, 2017.
 I also included the promoted listings info which accounted for roughly 8% of my sales.
 I average around 70% profit margins so after you take out all of the Etsy fees and supplies I made around $37,000 profit before taxes.